 2) In cases of scaring, carbon dioxide laser, microdermabrasion, chemical peeling or localized excision can also be considered.

-3) Vitamin A derivative unplugs blocked hair follicles and helps to prevent new blockages from forming.
+3) The blocked hair follicles are unplugged with Vitamin A derivative and help to prevent new blockages from forming.

-4) Topical antiseptics- destroys and prevents the growth of microorganisms on skin that may cause infection.
+4) Topical antiseptics- destroys and prevents the growth of microorganisms on the skin that may cause infection.

 5) Use of antibacterial soaps and skin cleanser also reduces the risk of infection.

 6) Food is believed to help your skin.
-Eating low glycemic food made up of complex carbohydrates may reduce risks of developing acne.
-Food containing zinc, Vitamin A and E, antioxidants are also thought to be beneficial for skin.
+You may reduce the risk of developing acne by eating low glycemic food made up of complex carbohydrates.
+The food which contains zinc, Vitamin A and E, antioxidants are also thought to be helpful for skin.
 They reduce inflammation.